searica/ModTemplate/README.md

 # ModTemplate

-Has a built-in file watcher so you can change configs by editing the config file on disk or via an in-game config manager.
+For managing configuration setting you can use an in-game configuration manager or change configs by editing the config file on disk as this mod has a built in file watcher.

 ## Features